pybind/pybind11/docs/upgrade.rst

 well as in the "headers" wheel slot. ``pybind11 --includes`` and ``pybind11.get_include()`` report the new location, which is always correct regardless of how pybind11 was installed, making the old ``user=`` argument meaningless.
-If you are not using the helper, you are encouraged to switch to the package location.
+If you are not using the function to get the location already, you are encouraged to switch to the package location.

 v2.2